-‘How much should I save for retirement?’
+“How much should I save for retirement?”

-Could you increase your 401(k) contribution?
+How often can you change your 401(k) contribution?

 Additional contribution | Reduction in bi-weekly take-home pay | Estimated additional monthly retirement income | Total employee contributions over 30 years |